gohugoio/hugo/docs/content/templates/variables.md

 **.Site** See [Site Variables]({{< relref "#site-variables" >}}) below.<br>
 **.Hugo** See [Hugo Variables]({{< relref "#hugo-variables" >}}) below.<br>

-### Taxonomy Term Variables
+### Taxonomy Terms Node Variables

 [Taxonomy Terms](/templates/terms/) pages are of the type "node" and have the following additional variables.
+These are available in `layouts/_defaults/terms.html` for example.

 **.Data.Singular** The singular name of the taxonomy<br>
 **.Data.Plural** The plural name of the taxonomy<br>